 To achieve the best results it is also essential that strategic choices for the correct preparation of work management are made and shared in the early phases as much as possible.

 All choices and the consequent planned activities must be shared in real time so as to allow a high level of collaboration between all users.
-The use of a CDE in this case ensures greater efficiency in terms of data exchange and a higher level of cooperation between all users involved in the decision-making process.
+The use of a CDE in this case ensures greater efficiency in terms of data exchange.
+In addiction to a higher level of cooperation between all users involved in the decision-making process.

 Collaboration among team members so as to avoid duplication of information and minimizing the chance of errors occurring at each stage of the life-cycle

-To generate wealth and value, data originating from the planning and project phases must be channelled as quickly as possible, without interruption further along the process, where it can be aggregated, distributed and updated.
+To generate wealth and value, data originating from the planning and project phases must be channeled as quickly as possible.
+Without interruption further along the process, where it can be aggregated, distributed and updated.
 So as to be available without continuity issues for production processes during the construction phase or maintenance issues during building management and operational phases.

-Building in the Cloud is designed to meet precisely these needs: to share and manage building data as well as ensure greater efficiency in team activities.
+Building in the Cloud is designed to meet precisely these needs.
+Share and manage building data as well as ensure greater efficiency in team activities.

-Building in the Cloud is the first solution fully developed in Italy, dedicated to the construction industry to optimize the return on investment of BIM design.
+Building in the Cloud is the first solution fully developed in Italy, dedicated to the construction industry.
+The goal is optimize the return on investment of BIM design.

-With this new service Lemsys – manufacturer of Building in the Cloud – makes available to all users in the building sector (designers, builders and owners) an innovative tool, useable provided there is an available Internet connection – from any devices (PC, Tablet or Smartphone).
+With this new service Lemsys – manufacturer of Building in the Cloud – makes available to all users in the building sector (designers, builders and owners) an innovative tool.
+The service is usable provided there is an available Internet connection – from any devices (PC, Tablet or Smartphone).

 The service is available immediately without the need for any installation.
-Simply by accessing the site www.buildingincloud.net:: After registration, the service is available immediately and without charge for a month.
-Once the free trial period has expired the service can be easily and permanently activated, without loss of data, at a cost from € 9 per month for an unlimited number of concurrent users.
+Simply by accessing the site www.buildingincloud.net:: After registration, the service is available immediately and without charge.
+Once the free trial period has expired the service can be easily and permanently activated, without loss of data.
+The cost is € 9 per month for an unlimited number of concurrent users.